udzura/slides/rubykaigi2025/script.md

 My name is Kondo.
 I'm from Fukuoka, Japan and a Product Engineer at SmartHR, which is Ruby Kaigi plutinum sponsor.

-Today's topic is Wardite, a Wasm Gem written in pure Ruby.
+Today's topic is Wardite, a WebAssembly runtime written entirely in pure Ruby.
-In other words: a WebAssembly runtime written entirely in pure Ruby.
 Wardite is named after the real mineral Wardite, which starts with letters "W" and "A".

-So, what does that mean?
+What does that mean?
 Wardite allows you to execute WebAssembly (or Wasm) binaries directly within your Ruby applications.
-Because it's a standard Ruby Gem, you can simply gem install Wardite and start using it.
+Because it's a standard Ruby Gem, you can simply run `gem install Wardite` and start using it.
-You can run existing Wasm tools, or, more powerfully, load and interact with Wasm modules directly from your Ruby code, using Wardite as a library.
+You can also load and interact with existing Wasm modules directly from your Ruby code, using Wardite as a library.

 Now, for a quick description: WebAssembly is a binary instruction format.
 Think of it as a portable compilation target of compilers, such as rustc or clang.

 Originally for browsers, Wasm is now designed to run anywhere – servers, edge devices, embedded systems, and yes, inside other applications.

+Here's a simple WebAssembly example.
+This C code, as you can see, just performs addition.
+If we compile this code into a Wasm binary, and then write JavaScript like this in the browser...
+...we can verify that the addition function, originally written in C, is now running successfully within the browser.

-To execute these Wasm binaries, you need a Wasm runtime.
+To execute Wasm binaries, you need a Wasm runtime.
-Browsers have built-in runtimes, there are standalone ones like Wasmtime or WasmEdge, and importantly, runtimes can be embedded within specific programming language ecosystems.
-For example, WaZero is a Wasm runtime written in Go, and there are others for Swift.
+Browsers have built-in runtimes, and there are standalone ones like Wasmtime or WasmEdge.

-This is exactly where Wardite fits in.
+Here's the flow of how wasm program works:
+First, prepare source code such as C, C++, Rust...
+Then compile it into wasm binary, and finally, executing wasm binary via WebAssembly runtime

+Now, let's return to the topic of Wardite.
 It's a Wasm runtime for the Ruby ecosystem, built in Ruby.
+Since it's written in Ruby, you can run WebAssembly within Ruby.

 A key design principle is its purity and portability:
 Wardite depends only on Ruby's standard libraries.
 No external C dependencies or gems.
 This means if you have Ruby, you can run Wardite.
+Maybe even on mruby, JRuby or else... in the future.

 Currently, Wardite has a near-complete implementation of the WebAssembly Core Specification.
 WebAssembly Core Spec covers the fundamental instruction set, types, and memory model needed to execute compliant Wasm files.

 Crucially, Wardite also implements WASI – the WebAssembly System Interface, specifically the common Preview 1 version.
-The Core Wasm spec doesn't define how to interact with the outside world (like filesystems or clocks).
+The Core Wasm spec doesn't define how to interact with the outside world, like filesystems or clocks.

 WASI provides that standard interface.
-This support is vital, and it allows Wardite to run more complex applications compiled to Wasm, including, excitingly, Ruby itself compiled to Wasm.
+It allows Wardite to run more complex applications compiled to Wasm, including, excitingly, Ruby itself compiled to Wasm.

 So, why I built this?
 There are several reasons: